timakaa/dotfiles/README.md

 # timakaa's version of .dotfiles.
 Mostly oriented for MacOs

 >
-> All the setups for MacOs will require hobrew to be installed
+> All the setups for MacOs will require homebrew to be installed
 >

 #### How to install homebrew